YuriiBarninets/graph/README.md

 # Python Graph Implementation

 Created Graph, Vertex and Edge classes for representing graphs.
-Also, display graph image by using pydot, graphviz and PIL(Python Image Library).
+Added an ability to display graph image by using pydot, graphviz and PIL(Python Image Library).

 ## Example of usage